Varieties of English

 Varieties in focus

-Our September 2021 update contained words from Caribbean English and words of Korean origin.
+Our March 2022 update contained words from Irish English.
 View the updates below:

 OED editors are currently revising and expanding the OED‘s coverage of African American English, Australian English, New Zealand English, and East African English.